sketch0395/SRTM-tool/README.md

   - Accordion-grouped by family for easy navigation
   - Validated against official NIST SP 800-53B baselines
   - 141 controls for Low, 253 for Moderate, 336 for High
-- **STIG Family Recommendations**: View recommended STIG families based on your design elements
+- **STIG Family Recommendations**: View recommended STIG families based on your design elements and requirements
+  - 17 common STIG families (subset of ~200 available from DISA)
+  - ⚠️ **Verification Required**: STIG data should be verified against official sources
+  - Confidence scoring (0-100%) for each recommendation
+  - Transparent score breakdown showing match criteria
+  - Effort estimation in man-hours and workdays
+  - Smart technology detection and environment matching
 - **STIG Requirements Management**: Load and manage detailed STIG requirements for specific security domains
 - **Traceability Matrix**: Link security requirements to design elements with visual matrix and list views